Leah1977/familyfavs/TESTING.md

 ### Registration Form

 Tested the form.
 Entered in details to each relevant section.
-I checked that the validatiion was working by entering invalid data.
+I checked that the validation was working by entering invalid data.
-The errors displayed as expected.
+The errors were displayed as expected.

 I checked the registration button by clicking on it.
-A pop up message flashed up to confirm registration
+A pop-up message flashed up to confirm registration.

 ![Registration](static/images/testing_images/registration.png)